Patient Rights and Responsibilities

 - The patient has the right to every consideration of privacy.
 Case discussion, examination and treatment should be conducted so as to protect each patient’s privacy.

 - The patient has the right to expect that all communications and records pertaining to his or her care will be treated as confidential by the hospital, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by the law.

-- The patient has the right to review records pertaining to high or her medical care and to have the information explained or interpreted as necessary, expect when restricted by the law.
+- The patient has the right to review records pertaining to his or her medical care and to have the information explained or interpreted as necessary, expect when restricted by the law.

-- The patient has the right to expect that, within its capabilities and policies, the hospital will makes reasonable response to the request of a patient for appropriate and medically indicated care services.
+- The patient has the right to expect that, within its capabilities and policies, the hospital will make reasonable response to the request of a patient for appropriate and medically indicated care services.